Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

 \begin{main-cor} Let $f:\mtt$ be a $C^r$-smooth $(r>1)$ DA endomorphism.
 Assume that $f$ is semi-conjugate to its hyperbolic linearization $A$, and for any $n\in\NN$ and $p\in{\rm Fix}(f^n)$,

-Then $f$ is a conservative Anosov endomorphism and $C^{r_*}$-conjugate to $A$. \end{main-cor}
+Then $f$ is a volume-preserving Anosov endomorphism and $C^{r_*}$-conjugate to $A$. \end{main-cor}

-\begin{rmk} It is known that when $g$ is a $C^{1+\alpha}$ transitive Anosov diffeomorphism, $g$ being volume-preserving is equivalent to $g$ having the same periodic Jacobian as its linearization (\cite[Theorem 4.14]{B75}).
+\begin{rmk} It is known that when $g$ is a $C^{1+\alpha}$ transitive Anosov diffeomorphism, $g$ {admitting an invariant measure which is absolutely continuous with respect to Lebesgue measure} is equivalent to $g$ having the same periodic Jacobian as its linearization (\cite[Theorem 4.14]{B75}).
 However, for $C^{1+\alpha}$ transitive Anosov endomorphisms, these two conditions are not equivalent in general.
-In fact, when $f$ is a transitive and non-invertible Anosov endomorphism, the Jacobian condition also leads to an invariant volume measure by the same method in \cite[Theorem 4.14]{B75} employing Liv\v{s}ic Theorem.
-But the converse is not true.
-We will give a brief counterexample by perturbing a product of a circle expanding map and a toral Anosov endomorphism (see Example \ref{7 example}).
-We emphasize that Example \ref{7 example} is reducible, {that is, its linearization has reducible characteristic polynomial over $\mathbb{Q}$.} \end{rmk}
+In fact, when $f$ is a transitive and non-invertible Anosov endomorphism, the Jacobian condition will lead to an invariant measure {with H\"older density} by the same method as \cite[Theorem 4.14]{B75} employing Liv\v{s}ic Theorem. { But the converse is not true, even if $f$ preserves a smooth measure.} And we give a counterexample in Example \ref{7 example}. \end{rmk}

-Although for toral Anosov endomorphisms, volume-preserving condition generally does not imply the constant Jacobian as mentioned in Remark \ref{1 rmk vp and jacobian}.
-A special conservative Anosov endomorphism on $\TT^2$ which is irreducible certainly does have the same periodic Jacobian as its linearization \cite[Theorem C]{M22}.
-Hence, by combining with Theorem \ref{main-thm-cu}, Corollary \ref{main-cor-scvp}, Corollary \ref{main-cor-Jac-rigidity} and \cite[Theorem C]{M22}, we obtain the following.

-\begin{main-cor} Let $f:\mtt$ be a $C^r$-smooth $(r>1)$ DA endomorphism.
-Assume that $f$ is conservative and semi-conjugate to its linearization $A$.
-Then $f$ is Anosov and $C^{r_*}$-conjugate to $A$. \end{main-cor}